burespe1/FRAME/materials/leaflet2020.md

-# New version of the European ITS Framework Architecture
+# [logo] New version of the European ITS Framework Architecture

 The European ITS Framework Architecture (FRAME) used for development of interconnected ITS services and systems is now in version 5: